idio-lang/DIPS/source/implementing-idio/style.rst

 intention, what are you trying to do?

-By way of some possibly confusing examples, on the one hand, if we want to set a fixed attribute of a compound element then we use the former variant, eg. ``set-ph!``.
+By way of some possibly confusing examples, on the one hand, if we want to set a particular attribute of a compound element then we use the former variant, eg. ``set-ph!`` because we are setting the "entirety" of that attribute.
 On the other hand, from the :ref:`C-api`, the likes of ``struct-rlimit-set!`` go the other way because the function needs to be told which (of several) elements to set (like setting an array element).

+If we had defined an accessor for *struct rlimit* we might have said ``set-struct-rlimit-rlim_cur!``, say.
+But we haven't, so we can't.

 There are, of course, anomalies which could be fixed.
 Pairs/lists are a case in point.
 The constructors are ``pair`` & ``list`` (rather